wittler-github/A_MD_Analysis_of_Insulin/README.md

 Currently not uploaded all scripts or data, but can be added on request.

-The data for The 1.5us MD simulation of solvated insulin may be deposited also at https://welcome.gpcrmd.org/
+The data for the 1.5us MD simulation of solvated insulin may be deposited also at https://welcome.gpcrmd.org/

 -----------------------------------------------------------------
 -----------------------------------------------------------------